 Prime Minister of Greece

-Tsipras called for a snap election, which was held the following month.
-He regained the majority and was elected Prime Minister after his party formed a coalition government with the Independent Greeks party.
+Alexis Tsipras, a socialist, is the Prime Minister of Greece.
+Tsipras had served as prime minister from January 2015 to August 2015 but resigned when his Syriza party lost its majority in Greek Parliament.
+Tsipras called for a snap election, which was held in September 2015.
+He regained the majority and was elected and sworn in as Prime Minister after his party formed a coalition government with the Independent Greeks party.

 Speaker of Greece's Hellenic Parliament